Liz Shore: Career

 Shore began her career as a general practitioner in London and Harlow, Essex.
 She held public health posts with Hertfordshire County Council and then London County Council, before joining the Ministry of Health in Whitehall in 1962.
 When she was appointed Deputy Chief Medical Officer in 1977, one of her primary initiatives was to support women doctors to return to the medical workforce after having children and to encourage the progression of women doctors to more senior positions within the health service.
 She was also involved in restructuring the National Health Service to increase the ratio of senior to junior doctors by adding additional consultant positions.
 She was appointed Companion of the Order of the Bath in 1980 for her contribution to health service and she was nominated for promotion to Chief Medical Officer in 1984.
 Although Shore was reported to be the strongest candidate, her nomination was vetoed by Prime Minister Margaret Thatcher due to Shore's husband's affiliation to the opposing Labour Party.

 Disillusioned with the Conservatives, Shore stepped down from her position in 1985 and left civil service to become a dean of postgraduate medical education for the North West Thames Regional Health Authority.
 She was a member of the General Medical Council from 1989 to 1994 and was president of the Medical Women's Federation from 1990 to 1992.

-Later life
+Later life and death

 Liz Shore became Lady Shore of Stepney in 1997 when her husband was appointed to the House of Lords after holding a seat in parliament for over three decades, although she preferred the title "Dr" to "Lady".
-She retired to St Ives, Cornwall, and died on 20 February 2022.
+She retired to St Ives, Cornwall, and died at a care home in Penzance, on 20 February 2022, aged 94.